 Assessment created 2007 The expected growth in populations and economies in all regions** implies increasing demand for crops and other agricultural products worldwide.
 If the current trends continue and if the efficiency of fertiliser use is improved*, this increasing demand will lead to a 1 % increase per year in global fertiliser use, from 138 million tonne in 1999 to 188 million in 2030 (37 % increase in total).
 However, fertiliser use in many developing countries is very inefficient.
 Best practices for fertiliser handling could significantly reduce the environmental pressures associated with nutrient losses.
 Even modest increases in fertiliser application could cause problems when yield growth stagnates, leading to inefficient use of nutrients and severe pollution. * Projections are based on the Food and Agriculture Organisation vision concerning food, nutrient and agriculture.
 The vision takes into account current economic, social and industry trends as well as improved efficiency of fertiliser use. ** The European fertiliser manufacturers association make regular forecasts of fertiliser use in the European Union.
 These forecasts show a decline of all nutrients for 2012 compared with the base year average (1999-2001) (nitrogen 7 %, phosphorus 13 % and potassium 12 %).
 It is based on criteria laid down in the current Common Agricultural Policy, but have not taken into account any of the new measures in the European Commission's Mid Term Review which could result in an even bigger decline.
 Source: Forecast of food, farming and fertilizer use in the European Union, 2002 -2012 , EFMA2012

-The renewables share in gross power generation rises to 17.4% in 2010.
-This falls however short of the indicative target of the renewables electricity directive (21%) indicating that the measures implemented in the Member-States by the end of 2006 are not yet sufficient.
-In any case, the Baseline scenario shows a dynamic development in renewable penetration in electricity, as the renewable share in gross generation is projected to raise further to about 20% in 2020 and about 23% in 2030.
+Assessment EE_F12 2007 The renewables share in power generation rises to 18% in 2010 - which falls however short of the indicative target of the renewables electricity directive (22%) - indicating that the measures implemented in the Member States by the end of 2004 are not yet sufficient.
+In any case, the baseline shows a dynamic development in renewables penetration in electricity, as the renewables share rises further to 23% in 2020 and 28% in 2030.